 A formal affidavit of service is a written statement made under oath by a process server that describes how proper service of process was conducted.
 It serves as a legally binding document in various judicial proceedings, carrying significant weight as evidence.

 This article outlines the essential components of the affidavit, the importance of an affidavit of service in legal proceedings, its role in setting deadlines, and common mistakes to avoid.
-Legal servers in Sacramento can contribute to a fair legal process by following the best practices outlined.
+Process servers can contribute to a fair legal process by following the best practices outlined.

 Purpose of an Affidavit of Service